Take Charge of Your Power

 Superchargers, fast chargers, or DC chargers are public stations where owners can fully charge their EV in under an hour or less.
 Tesla has their own reserved spots, while non-Tesla EVs can fast charge at EVgo and Electrify America stations.
 Due to a limited number, lines can become lengthy (as seen in November of 2019 at the San Luis Obispo Tesla supercharger, which featured a line of over 17 cars).

-SAE J1772 - the standard plug for all electric vehicles on the market that aren’t Teslas.
+The standard plug for all electric vehicles on the market that aren’t Teslas.
 Don’t worry, though: Teslas come with an adapter that allows owners to also use the J1772.

-NEMA 14-50 - this is the standard outlet EV owners will have installed for Level 2 charging.
+The standard outlet EV owners will have installed for Level 2 charging.
 This outlet offers 40 amps.

 You’ll often hear EVSEs referred to as chargers, though they technically aren’t.
 The charger is on board your car, while the EVSE supplies you the power from the outlet.
 Top EVSEs includes the Juicebox, Clipper Creek, and the Chargepoint Home.